glouw/openempire/README.md

 Open Empires is *NOT* a binary decompilation of Age of Empires II.

-Data, art, and sound files from Age of Empires II, for trial and non-trial assets alike - ARE NOT, AND NEVER WILL BE, SUPPLIED.
+Data, art, and sound files from the Age of Empires II Trial are not supplied.

-Age of Empires II is copyright (©) by Microsoft Corporation and Ensemble Studios.
+Age of Empires II is copyright (©) by Microsoft Corporation, Ensemble Studios, and SkyBox Labs.
 Open Empires was created under Microsoft's Game Content Usage Rules:

     https://www.xbox.com/en-us/developers/rules

-Open Empires uses assets from Age of Empires II, and it is not endorsed by or affiliated with Microsoft, Ensemble Studios, or SkyBox Labs.
+Open Empires uses assets from the Age of Empires II Trial, and it is not endorsed by or affiliated with Microsoft, Ensemble Studios, or SkyBox Labs.

 ## Credits